 When should you use Hibernate Mode with your Laptop?

 You consume less power than sleep mode when you use hibernation mode.
 Therefore, if you want to close down your laptop while you sleep, it is a lot better to use hibernate than sleep.
 But, of course, it will take longer for your laptop to resume where you left off as it has to load all of your applications and files into memory.

 Nevertheless, it is better to use hibernation mode than to shut down your laptop while sleeping.
 When you shut down, you have to open up all of your applications and files again from scratch, which will take more time.

 Please be aware that hibernation mode is not perfect, and sometimes you may experience problems with applications after hibernating.
 It is also worth noting that it is good to restart your laptop completely when using Windows as there is no restart action associated with hibernation.

-Now that you know what all of the power options are for your laptop and how they work, you can make the right decision based on your circumstances.
-If you are only going to be away for a few minutes up to a couple of hours, sleep mode is probably best.
+Now that you know all the power options for your laptop and how they work, you can make the right decision based on your circumstances.
+For example, if you are only going to be away for a few minutes up to a couple of hours, sleep mode is probably best.
 But if you will be away for longer than this, then choose to hibernate.